-Number of CPU cores is entirely dependant on the expected system load.
+Number of CPU cores is entirely dependent on the expected system load.
 For each core we recommend having 4GB RAM available.
 We recommend boot disk size to be at least 20GB.

 For MongoDB primary and secondary servers

 Number of CPU cores is not relevant for MongoDB servers thus this can be kept at minimum.
 For each core you have in your Countly server, we recommend having 4GB RAM in your MongoDB primary and secondary.
 Disk size should be 100GB at minimum but depending on the initial expected load we recommend starting with a bigger disk in order to avoid increasing disk size too early.
 MongoDB recommends data bearing disks to be SSDs when possible.
 Apart from the data bearing disk these servers will also require a minimum 20GB boot disk.